katealtonwilliams/book-app/README.md

     * Front end to show data
     * Something to put data into data base
     * Front end to input data

+* Other
+    * pinning versions of terraform, tflint, tfsec